CoryG89/docsync/README.md

 Roses are red
 Violets are blue

-Math is really hard, so let's go shopping!
+Math is so hard, so let's go shopping!
 ------------------------

 In first grade I learned that 5 > 3 and 2 < 7.
 Maybe some arrows.
 1 -> 2 -> 3.
 9 <- 8 <- 7.